CodePathpod15/Stonx/README.md

 - [ ] News headline
 - [ ] ask the user for the number of experiences (1 to 2 years)
 - [ ] Comparing two different stocks
-- [ ] add scaling to stocks for recommendations

 ### 2. Screen Archetypes